 This, and the remoteness of the epicentre, means that New Zealand has been very fortunate - if this earthquake had happened anywhere else it would have caused huge damage, even with the mitigating low frequency behaviour.

 The deformation caused by the Dusky Sound earthquake resulted in the movement of the south-west of the South Island towards the west-south-west (in a direction somewhat to the south of Australia).
-The map to the right shows the horizontal motion of various points in south-west New Zealand.
+The map below shows the horizontal motion of various points in south-west New Zealand.
 The blue arrows are observed permanent displacements due to the earthquake (there are only four of these on the map).
 The largest is about 350 mm of motion at Puysegur Point in south-west Fiordland (see below for how to observe the data); the red arrows are predicted displacements at other points.

 Large earthquake occurrence in New Zealand has shown clustering in time (mid-1800s and late 1920s to early 1940s).
 Therefore, in general, the probability of an event is higher after a large earthquake than before.
 The occurrence of the Dusky Sound earthquake does not mean we have had the "big one" as more are always possible.
 It is also important to remember that large earthquakes can occur in many parts of New Zealand, not just Fiordland.